im-ukr/SmartStay/README.md

 Run `main.py` file with python 3 and you should see the login window, if you have followed each step correctly.

 The default username and password are `username` and `password` respectively.

+### 8: Start Dynamic Pricing System

+Follow the steps as mentioned in [Model/README.md](https://github.com/im-ukr/SmartStay/tree/test/Model#readme) to set up it up.
+The Price in the app updates on clicking refresh to match the prices computed by this System.